SimonPadbury/b5st/README.md

 ------------------

-> b5st is a simple, Gutenberg-compatible WordPress starter theme loaded with Bootstrap 5 and Bootstrap Icons — using Gulp for preprocessing its SCSS into CSS.
+> b5st is a simple, Gutenberg-compatible WordPress starter theme loaded with Bootstrap 5 and Bootstrap Icons — using node-sass for preprocessing its SCSS into CSS.

 ## Basic features